Stem Cell Therapy

 Collection Process

 Birth tissue allografts are derived from healthy, consenting mothers after full-term, live, planned, Cesarean section (C-section) deliveries.
 Donors are physically healthy women who are thoroughly screened for risk factors and clinical evidence of relevant communicable diseases.
-A careful medical, genetic and social history is collected in advance to ensure the donor meets all eligibility requirements.
+A careful medical, genetic, and social history is collected in advance to ensure the donor meets all eligibility requirements.

 Procedures typically take about 1 hour from start to finish.
 We make sure you are relaxed and comfortable throughout your visit with us.

 We know regenerative therapies can be expensive.
 That is why we offer the best pricing and procedure options to our patients.
 If you would like more information we can send you a brochure with our current treatment costs.
 You can simply request one via email at [email protected] or by giving us a call (404) 780-5617.

-Since insurance does not currently cover regenerative medicine procedures.
+Insurance does not currently cover regenerative medicine procedures.
 Here at Springs Rejuvenation we are excited to offer a flexible option for patient financing!

 Please contact us for more details.